First low frequency all-sky search for continuous gravitational wave signals: Candidate follow-up

 \section{Candidate follow-up}

 The follow-up procedure consists of several steps applied to each of the 108 selected candidates.
-First, a fully coherent step, using the candidate parameters, is done separately for the two runs.
-This is based on the same analysis pipeline used for targeted searches \cite{ref:vela_vsr2}, \cite{ref:vsr4_kp}, and the output is a down-sampled (at 1 Hz) time series where the Doppler effect, the spin-down and the Einstein delay for a source, having the same parameters as the candidate, have been corrected.
+The basic idea is that of repeating the previous incoherent analysis with an improved sensitivity, which can be obtained by increasing the time baseline of the FFTs.
+In order to do this a coherent step, using the candidate parameters, is done separately for the two runs at first.
+This is based on the same analysis pipeline used for targeted searches \cite{ref:vela_vsr2}, \cite{ref:vsr4_kp}, \cite{ref:nr_method}, \cite{ref:nr_obs} and the output is a down-sampled (at 1 Hz) time series where the Doppler effect, the spin-down and the Einstein delay for a source, having the same parameters as the candidate, have been corrected.
 A final cleaning stage is also applied, by removing the non-Gaussian tail of the data distribution.

 From these data, a new set of longer FFTs is computed, from chunks of data of duration 81,920 seconds, which is ten times longer than in the initial step of the analysis.
 This procedure preserves true signals with parameters slightly different from those of the candidate, but within the uncertainty window because of the partial Doppler and spin-down correction just applied.
 If we assume that the true signal has a frequency different from that of the candidate by a coarse bin $1/T_{\mathrm{FFT}}$, and a sky position also shifted by a coarse sky bin, the maximum allowed FFT duration can be numerically evaluated using Eq.~36 in \cite{ref:freqhoughmethod}, and is of about 290,000 seconds, significantly larger than our choice.